Nippon Design Center

 1995

-Reorganized the company into 3 divisions, the Management Division, Production Division, and Production Research Division, and separated the general production section and the specialist and R&D section.
+Reorganized the company into 3 divisions, the Administration Headquarters(now the Administration Division), Creative Headquarters(now the Creative Division 1), and Creative Research Headquarters(now the Creative Research Division), and separated the general production section and the specialist and R&D section.

 1996